What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 When consumers find slow-loading pages, they become frustrated and are more likely to leave rather than stick around waiting for them to load.
 This can hamper user experience and increase bounce rates, which is bad for SEO.

-High bounce rates indicate to search engines that the website may not be providing an acceptable user experience, which could lead to lower rankings.
+A high bounce rate is bad SEO.
+They indicate to search engines that the website may not be providing an acceptable user experience, which could lead to lower rankings.

 Google places a premium on user experience as a ranking factor.